jonhoo/thesquareplanet.com/_drafts/instructors-guide-to-raft.md

 a leader will eventually be elected, and eventually all operations sent to the leader will be applied by the followers in the right order.

-As with all distributed consensus protocols, the devil is very much in the details.
+As with all distributed consensus protocols, the devil is in the details.
 When networks delay RPCs, networks are partitioned, and servers fail, some fairly sophisticated reasoning about the exact rules dictated by the specification (the paper) is required to explain why Raft behaves correctly.
 The ultimate guide to Raft is in Figure 2 of the Raft paper, which specifies the behavior of every RPC exchanged between Raft servers, gives invariants that servers should maintain, and dictate when certain actions should occur.
 Both your teaching, the students attention, and the rest of this article will be centered around Figure 2.